danilo-pejovic/follow-me-bot/README.md

 ros2 run py_pubsub listener
 ```

 You should see indications that machines can hear each other.
-If there are problems in communication common debugging method for communication between foxy and galactic is exporting the following environment variable inside the terminal you are running talker and listener node.
+If there are problems in communication common debugging method for communication between foxy and galactic is exporting the following environment variables inside the terminal you are running talker and listener node.

 ```
+export ROS_DOMAIN_ID=30
 export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
 ```